daisyfbk/k8ntext/README.md

 ### Training a model

-The dataset is in the `audit-log` directory.
+The dataset is in the Releases section of this repository, due to its size.
+Download it and extract it to a folder of your choice (e.g., `audit-log`).
+The dataset can be also be created using the `data-collection` scripts (see below).

 In order to train a model:

 1. `cd` into `parseLog`: